Dataherald/dataherald/docs/api.add_responses.rst

 Create a new response
 =============================

-Once you made a question you can try sending a new sql query to improve the response, this creates a new `response` resource related to the `question` resource.
+After utilizing the `questions` endpoint, you have the option to generate a new `response` associated with a specific `question_id`.
+You can modify the `sql_query` to produce an alternative `sql_query_result` and a distinct response.
+In the event that you do not specify a `sql_query`, the system will reprocess the question to generate the `sql_query`, execute the `sql_query_result`, and subsequently generate the response.

 Request this ``POST`` endpoint::